kmills006/2013-07_WFP-2sided/README.md

 2sided is an online community that allows users to easily create and study flash cards.
 At 2sided you will find a variety of different subject to study and can test your knowledge by completeing a quiz on the deck you are studying.

-### Versioning

-2sided will be maintained under the Semantic Versioning guidelines as much as possible.
-Releases will be numbered with the following format:

-<major>.<minor>.<patch>

-Versioning will start being logged after v1.0.0

 ### Author

 Author: Kristy Miller